Bowling Green

 Proj.
 Wins

-Bowling Green faces offensive rebuilding after losing top receiving targets
+Bowling Green faces offensive uncertainty after losing key weapons to portal

 2026 Preseason Outlook